shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

 .. image:: images/hierarchy_model.png

-The Shotgun Hierarchy Model is a custom Qt Model specialized to represent your Shotugn production hierarchy as defined in your site's `Tracking Settings <https://support.shotgunsoftware.com/hc/en-us/articles/219031138-Project-Tracking-Settings>`_.
+The Shotgun Hierarchy Model is a custom Qt Model specialized to represent your Shotgun production hierarchy as defined in your site's `Tracking Settings <https://support.shotgunsoftware.com/hc/en-us/articles/219031138-Project-Tracking-Settings>`_.
 The hierarchy represented by the model is dynamically constructed based on a ``seed_entity_field`` which represents the target of the hierarchy (i.e. what